-With over 20 years of experience, Connect Group has grown into a leading provider of cable, PCB and module assembly services.

-The Connect Group has its operational headquarters in Kampenhout, Belgium.
+With over 20 years of experience, Connect Group has grown into one of Europe's leading providers of cable, PCB and module assembly services.
+Connect Group NV has its operational headquarters in Kampenhout, Belgium.
 Connect Group has production facilities in Belgium, the Netherlands, Germany, the Czech Republic and Romania, and serves its customers from sales offices in Belgium, the Netherlands, France, Germany, the Czech Republic and Romania.
 The company was founded in 1992 and its shares have been traded on Euronext Brussels since 2000.